neurospin/neurospin_to_bids/README.md

 # Summary of importation
 ## Files imported and warnings
 A summary will be displayed at the end of importation into the terminal.
-The summart is also saved into ./report/download_report_*.csv file.
+The summary is also saved into ``./report/download_report_*.csv`` file.
 This file is not in the bids_dataset repository because it is not part of BIDS.

 ## BIDS validation
-If you are selected the bids validation option, the summary is saved in ./report/report_bids_valisation.txt .
+If you are selected the bids validation option, the summary is saved in ``./report/report_bids_validation.txt`` .

 # Notes
 * Note 1: if the importation has been interrupted or partially then, then launch again the script.
 The last partially downloaded data folder will be redownloaded from scratch.
 * Note 2: the .tsv extension means "tabulation separated values", so each value must be separated by a tabulation and not commas, spaces or dots.
-If files in `exp_info` are not tsv, most likely the `neurospin_to_bids.py` script will fail.
+If files in `exp_info` are not tsv, most likely the `neurospin_to_bids` script will fail.
 Please make sure your files comply with your favorite text editor.